sidarth16/Augmented-Reality-based-Realtime-Sudoku-Solver/README.md

 <br/><br/>
 ## 2) Extract and Thresholding sudoku:
 ![thresh](https://user-images.githubusercontent.com/38394431/85227888-b4d24b80-b3fd-11ea-9a26-7e70a1161926.jpg)
-<br/>Here the sudoku is extracted , warped and thesholded from the raw_image . </br>
+<br/>Here the sudoku is extracted , warped and thesholded from the raw_image .this img is then preprocessed and used for grid-extraction </br>
 <br/><br/>
 ## 3) grid-extraction and number prediction:
 ![ext_pred](https://user-images.githubusercontent.com/38394431/85227770-f57d9500-b3fc-11ea-8a45-ba01e73d395a.JPG)